paulissoft/oracle-tools/docs/docs/configuration.md

 ## Profiles

-Before we dive into the configuration it is important to note that Maven profiles are available to execute the following actions:
+Before we dive into the configuration it is important to note that Maven profiles are available to execute the following actions.

+Of course it is possible to work without Maven profiles but why should you?

+### Database

 |Profile (action)    |Description|
 |:---------------    |:----------|